Nota-NetsPresso/PyNetsPresso/README.md

 #### Compress (Automatic compression)

-Automatically compress the model by setting the compression ratio for the model.
+To start compressing a model, enter the model path to compress and the appropriate compression ratio.

+The compressed model will be saved in the specified output directory (`output_dir`).

 ```python
 # 1. Declare compressor